w3c/pointerlock/README.md

 # pointerlock
 Pointer Lock

-This repository is for the [Pointer Lock] spec (https://w3c.github.io/pointerlock/).
+This repository is for the [Pointer Lock](https://w3c.github.io/pointerlock/).